lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 Problem of the effective stimulus: mapping between target situation to be understood and test situation where observations are made must be explicit.

-Fundamental attribute of staged world studies: invsetigators' ability to design the scenarios that participants face.
+Fundamental attribute of staged world studies: investigators' ability to design the scenarios that participants face.

 Allows for repeated observations.